UMass-Rescue/docker_k8_test/README.md

 4. Open the server on `localhost:5000`
 5. Open the microservice/client on `localhost:5001`

+# Kubernetes Test
-For the conversion to docker, see the branch `k8_conversion`, and the open pull request to see a side-by-side comaprison.
+For the conversion to kubernetes, see the branch `k8_conversion`, and the open pull request to see a side-by-side comaprison.